 The first I heard about Damian was that he grew up as an Iranian refugee in the Swedish suburbs, was involved in gangs and eventually moved to an island to live with his dog.
 But my conversation with him would prove that this abstract summary barely leaves a bruise on the reality of his inconceivable tale.
 And understanding the context around his music certainly makes for a more enlightening experience…

 In 1986, Iran was six years into what would become an eight year Iran-Iraq war that devastated both countries.
 Damian was one when his family decided to flee for Sweden.
-Both sides in the war had begun to use irregular warfare, and growing attacks on populous civilian areas meant things had gotten too bad for many to stay.
+Both sides in the war has begun to use irregular warfare, and growing attacks on populous civilian areas meant things had gotten too bad to stay for many.
 Unfortunately, most Iranian refugees arriving in Sweden during this wave found that their middle class backgrounds mattered little, and often ended up on welfare.
 “I grew up in a suburb called Tensta” explains Damian.
 “It’s 90% immigrants there.
 People see it as a rough ghetto, but I loved it because I grew up with so many cultures.
 My best friends were Eritreans, Arabs, Turks, but not so many Swedes actually.”

 I could identify with Damian’s story.
 As a half-Iranian myself, I’ve heard too many tales about those who fled during the 80s and struggled to rebuild their lives.
-After settling in the Tensta's plattenbau structures - brutalist state-owned housing projects common in northern and central Europe - his father became a drug addict, and their family life was quickly shattered.
+After settling in Tensta, in plattenbau buildings - brutalist state-owned housing projects common in central Europe - his father became a drug addict, and their family life was quickly shattered.
 “By the time I was 12, I felt very lost.”
 Not really identifying himself as Swedish or Iranian, he started to express himself negatively: stealing donuts from canteens and nicking stuff from school.
 It didn’t take long for that to escalate into more serious crimes, and then worsen into tribal forms of youth violence.

 “Me and my friends had a war going on against a Swedish neo-Nazi group in another school.
 You should know stuff like this because Vice recently did something on Sweden’s neo-Nazi problem.
 It is still happening now, and racism has always been a big part of my life.
 One time they turned up at our school with a sawn off shotgun, and bats and chains.
 Nobody got shot though.”